This Week in Petroleum History, November 27 to December 3

 December 1, 1960 – Broadway Oil Musical

 Lucille Ball debuted in “Wildcat,” her first and last foray onto Broadway.
 Critics loved Lucy – but hated the show.
 She played the penniless “Wildcat Jackson” scrambling to find an oil gusher in a dusty Texas border town, circa 1912.
-“Wildcat went prospecting for Broadway oil but drilled a dry hole,” reported an unimpressed New York Times critic.
-Audiences flocked to this rare oil patch musical – but after 171 performances, the show closed.
+“Wildcat went prospecting for Broadway oil but drilled a dry hole,” proclaimed a New York Times critic.
+Although some audiences appreciated a rare oil patch musical, after 171 performances, the show closed.

 December 2, 1970 – Nixon creates EPA

 President Richard M. Nixon established the Environmental Protection Agency to consolidate into a single agency “a variety of federal research, monitoring, standard-setting and enforcement activities to ensure environmental protection.”
-At the same time the president created the National Oceanic and Atmospheric Administration to serve “a national need for exploration and development leading to the intelligent use of our marine resources.”
+At the same time, Nixon created the National Oceanic and Atmospheric Administration to serve “a national need for exploration and development leading to the intelligent use of our marine resources.”

 Recommended Reading: Los Angeles, California, Images of America (2001); The fire in the rock: A history of the oil and gas industry in Kansas, 1855-1976 (1976); America’s First Automobile: The First Complete Account By Mr. J. Frank Duryea Of How He Developed The First American Automobile, 1892-1893 (2012); Cherry Run Valley: Plumer, Pithole, and Oil City, Pennsylvania, Images of America (2000); Fill’er Up!: The Great American Gas Station (2013). ___________________________________________________________________________________